Informfully/Documentation/docs/source/recommendations.rst

   Please note that ``isPreview`` is an optional parameter.
   If it is not set, then the item will always be displayed in the preview mode.
-  I.e., with a small thumbnail and article title (unless it is the first item, then it has tha full preview image with title and lead).
+  I.e., with a small thumbnail and article title (unless it is the first item, then it has the full preview image with title and lead).

 Below, you find a reference implementation of how, starting with item and user pools, such a JREX list of recommendations is created using the function ``create_recommendation()``.
 The script will automatically export the results to a file.